 Burn The Correct Fuel

 Unlike regular gas heaters, wood-burning stoves use a non-standard form of fuel, namely blocks of wood.
-While it might look stylish, it is a problematic fuel because it can vary from season to season (especially if you collect it yourself).
+While it might look stylish, it is a problematic fuel because it can vary from season to season (mainly if you collect it yourself).
 Ideally, therefore, you should use dried wood, labelled as suitable for indoor wood-burners.
-Avoid using haphazard fuel from garden clippings, as this likely falls outside of your wood-burner's specifications.
+Avoid using haphazard fuel from garden clippings, as this likely falls outside of your wood-burners specifications.